Hydroleks/hipages_test/SOLUTION.md

 along the infinite scroll option.
 The component is modular so having it in another search component would possibly be a good approach to allow users to filter by suburb, price, or job category.
+The suburb, price, job category should've been put into their own component and used across both Accepted and Invitied Job detail cards.

 Concerns:
 The efficiency of the use of the Tabs.
 I am not entirely sure if the tabs are used correctly.